rsksmart/devportal-1.0/_rsk/rbtc/conversion/networks/testnet.md

 **4 Get tR-BTC address with tBTC private key**

-You can get a corresponding tR-BTC address with your tBTC private key from [https://github.com/rsksmart/utils](https://github.com/rsksmart/utils).
+You can get a corresponding tR-BTC address from your tBTC private key by using [github.com/rsksmart/utils](https://github.com/rsksmart/utils).
+If you do not want to compile the utility, you can download the [latest release](https://github.com/rsksmart/utils/releases/latest).

 > Note: when entering Bitcoin private key do not include _p2pkh:_ in the front.